Andy1977D/Regalscan/README.md

 It can be run on a PC with GPU support.

 performed steps:
 Object detection on a standard YOLO 8 small model.
 The small model is absolutely sufficient as only the bounding boxes of relevant objects are used.
 The detected classes are not important.
-Classes are only used to delect irrelevant objects like persons.
+Classes are only used to delete irrelevant objects like persons.

 Main evaluation step:
 For all pre-selected bounding boxes, a feaure vector is being calculated